Roaming protocols: OCPI, OICP, OCHP and eMIP

 GreenFlux roaming offering

-GreenFlux support the OCPI and OICP protocols to provide the best experience for charge point operators and mobility service providers.
+GreenFlux supports the OCPI and OICP protocols to provide the best experience for charge point operators and mobility service providers.
 As e-clearing and Gireve both support OCPI, this means the GreenFlux platform supports all major roaming hubs without needing to support all protocols.